Beetle Removal Edmonton - Major Pest Control

 Types Of Beetles Around Edmonton

-The most common flour beetle found in Canada is the Aphanotus Brevicornis, the North American flour beetle.
+The most common type in Canada is the North American flour beetle, called Aphanotus brevicornis.

 The scientific name for the merchant grain beetle is Oryzaephilus Mercator.
 It is a small, flattened beetle about 2.5mm in length.
 It is a common, worldwide pest of grain and grain products, as well as fruit, chocolate, drugs, and tobacco.
 In the home, products susceptible to infection should be kept in sealed containers to exclude these beetles.